-DC, LEGO DC, and Marvel are just some of the out of this world superhero characters you’ll find in this list of superhero children’s books.
+DC, LEGO DC, and Marvel are just some of the out of this world superhero characters you’ll find in this list of the best superhero children’s books for kids.
 These board books, picture books, early readers, and chapter books promise to entertain all of you comic book, good vs. evil fans who dream of becoming a superhero one day.

 If you haven’t gone to a Comic Con, I highly recommend Denver’s family-friendly Con.

 Tell me in the comments which you like better — DC or Marvel.
 (I’m a Marvel girl myself.)

 Out of This World Superhero Books for Kids

 DC Super Heroes ABC 123 by David Bar Katz (ages 1 – 4)

 Babies and toddlers in the DC fandom, check out this colorful board book filled with your favorite characters and DC things.

 My First Wonder Woman Book Touch and Feel by David Bar Katz (ages 1 – 4)

 Are you as excited as me about the new Wonder Woman movie?
 This board book will get even the youngest kids interested in the Wonder Woman / Diana story.
 They’ll love the interactive elements — the Magic Lasso, the transformation from Wonder Woman back to Diana, a mirror, and more.
 This is one of the best books on this list!

 DC Super Heroes On the Go! by Julie Merberg (ages 1 – 4)